lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

    cat <<EOF > .rsp-tap.token

 * Close this file by issuing an "end of file" command at the second prompt.
-After entering this command, the file is ready for use for as long as the RSP token is unexpired.
+After entering this command, the file will be ready for use for as long as the RSP token is unexpired.

 .. code-block:: python